 Let’s step back for a moment and define “organic.”
 When the USDA certifies a particular food “organic” what it essentially means is that no synthetic fertilizers or pesticides are used in the growing of the ingredients, nor genetically modified organisms (GMO).

 But apples are tricky to grow completely organic in Bucks County.
-I spoke with Brad Berry, farm manager at Snipes Farm & Education Center, one morning at the Wrightstown Farmers Market about what Snipes is doing to grow their apples as organic as possible.
+I spoke with Brad Berry, who has many years of experience growing apples at Snipes Farm & Education Center, about what Snipes is doing to grow their apples as organic as possible.

 It’s a little complicated, but I think you’ll find it interesting.
 And if you are committed to buying local apples – as opposed to Washington State apples – it will reassure you that you are doing the right thing.